(318) 257-2930 - firstname.lastname@example.org

 David has trained extensively with the Society of American Fight Directors as well as the United Stuntman’s Association, earning his status as Advanced Actor Combatant.

-Bethany Rachel Weed is a first year graduate student in stage management.
-She earned her bachelor's degree at Henderson State University in Arkadelphia, Arkansas where she focused on stage management and acting.
-She has been involved in theatre since she was 8 years old when she was cast as Tiny Tim in the Christmas Carol.
-This last summer, she had the honor to be the stage manager for the Rocky Mountain Theatre for Kids in Boulder, Colorado.
-Her favorite productions she has had the opportunity to stage manage were: Avenue Q, Clybourne Park, and Amahl and the Night Visitors.
+Bethany Rachel Weed is a second year graduate student in stage management.
+She earned her bachelor's degree at Henderson State University in Arkadelphia, Arkansas where she focused on stage management.
+She has professionally worked at the Des Moines Metro Opera, Connecticut Repertory Theatre, Rocky Mountain Theatre for Kids, and the Monomoy Theatre.
+Her favorite productions she has had the opportunity to stage manage were: Avenue Q, Clybourne Park, On Golden Pond, and 110 in the Shade.

 Set the stage for a star!